 The accounting industry has always been known for continuously changing tax laws and requirements.
-But in the last couple of years, accountants have faced many challenges in both how and what data we need to track, who we need to submit the information to, and how to understand them and the effects on the financial statements.
+But in the last couple of years, accountants have faced many challenges in how and what data we need to track, who we need to submit the information to, and how to understand them and the effects on the financial statements.

 There have been new programs established to help employers maintain their workforce throughout the ever-changing business climate we’ve all experienced in 2021 and 2022 to date.